Homotopy of manifolds stabilized by projective spaces: A loop decomposition of a connected sum

 Hence, there is a decomposition $E\cong S^{n+k-1}\#E$ such that the framing $F_2$ embeds into the $S^{n+k-1}$ factor.
 By abuse of notation we still denote the new framing and its restriction on the boundary by~$F_2$ and $f_2$ respectively.

 Consider the string of diffeomorphisms

-The first two hold by the identifications of $E_{N}$ and $p_{N}^{-1}(M_{0})$ at the start of the proof, the third holds by the decomposition $E\cong S^{n+k-1}\#E$ with the framing $F_2$ embeddng into the $S^{n+k-1}$ factor, the fourth holds since $S^{n+k-1}\cong D^{n}\times S^{k-1}\cup S^{n-1}\cup D^{k}$, the fifth holds since the construction of $\alpha$ has the property that the boundary ${\rm Im}(f_2)$ of ${\rm Im}(F_2)$ is disjoint from the boundary $S^{n+k-2}$ of $E_0$ so the order in which the connected sum is taken is irrelevant, and the sixth holds by the definition of $\mathcal{G}^{\tau}_k(N)$ in~(\ref{gyrationdef}), where $\tau: S^{k-1}\rightarrow O(n)$ is determined by $f:=f_2^{-1}$ through $f(a, t)=(\tau(t)a,t)$.
+The first two hold by the identifications of $E_{N}$ and $p_{N}^{-1}(M_{0})$ at the start of the proof, the third holds by the decomposition $E\cong S^{n+k-1}\#E$ with the framing $F_2$ embeddng into the $S^{n+k-1}$ factor, the fourth holds since $S^{n+k-1}\cong D^{n}\times S^{k-1}\cup S^{n-1}\cup D^{k}$, the fifth holds since the construction of $\alpha$ has the property that the boundary ${\rm Im}(f_2)$ of ${\rm Im}(F_2)$ is disjoint from the boundary $S^{n+k-2}$ of $E_0$ so the order in which the connected sum is taken is irrelevant, and the sixth holds by the definition of $\Gtau(N)$ in~(\ref{gyrationdef}), where $\tau: S^{k-1}\rightarrow O(n)$ is determined by $f:=f_2^{-1}$ through $f(a, t)=(\tau(t)a,t)$.
 This proves the first assertion of the lemma.

 For the second assertion, by the construction above the disk $D^k$ is disjoint from ${\rm Im}(F_2)$ (Figure~\ref{torusfigure}).
-Hence, it survives under the gluing process described in (\ref{ENeqns}), which gives us an embedding $D^k\hookrightarrow \mathcal{G}^{\tau}_k(N)\#E$. \end{proof}
+Hence, it survives under the gluing process described in (\ref{ENeqns}), which gives us an embedding $D^k\hookrightarrow \Gtau(N)\#E$. \end{proof}

 By the classical Whitney embedding theorem, when $n+k-1\geq 2k+1$, that is, when $n\geq k+2$, any fibre inclusion that is homotopically trivial can be extended to an embedding of the disc.
-Hence we immediately obtain the following corollary. \begin{corollary} Suppose that the fibre inclusion $j: S^{k-1}\rightarrow E$ is null homotopic and $n\geq k+2$, then there is a diffeomorphism
+Hence we immediately obtain the following corollary.